chef/supermarket/src/supermarket/docs/CONFIGURING.md

 - `CHEF_OAUTH2_URL` is the URL for your Chef server (example: <https://example.com>.)
 Enterprise Chef >= 11.2 or Chef server >= 12 is required.
 - `CHEF_OAUTH2_APP_ID` and `CHEF_OAUTH2_SECRET` are generated when [registering an application on oc-id](https://id.chef.io/id/oauth/applications/).
 They are needed for authentication via OAuth2\.
 When using the application locally, be sure to create an application and set the callback url to `http://localhost:3000/auth/chef_oauth2/callback` or whatever localhost domain you use.
 - `STATSD_URL` and `STATSD_PORT` may be used to configure a StatsD server which Supermarket will report various statistics to, currently API and web download counts.
-- `CLA_REPORT_EMAIL` an email address where a monthly report of new CLA signers will be sent.

   **NOTE** oc-id is still a work-in-progress; as such, you may find that you are unable to register an application.
 If this is the case, see [#425](https://github.com/chef/supermarket/issues/550) for a discussion on how to bypass OAuth for now.

-- `CCLA_VERSION` and `ICLA_VERSION` set the version of the current CCLA and ICLA respectively.

 ### Environment Overrides